Continuing Education Activity

-Pain signals are modulated at multiple points in both ascending and descending pathways by several neurochemical mediators, including endorphins such as enkephalin and monoamines such as norepinephrine and serotonin.
+Pain signals are modulated at multiple points in both ascending and descending pathways by several neurochemical mediators, including endogenous opioids such as methionine enkephalin and beta-endorphin, and monoamines such as norepinephrine and serotonin.
 These mediators are thought to increase, sustain, shorten, or reduce the perception of and response to pain.
-They mediate the potential benefit of CNS-active drugs such as antidepressants, anticonvulsants, opioids, and membrane-stabilizing agents that interact with specific receptors and neurochemicals in the treatment of chronic pain.
+They mediate the potential benefit of CNS-active drugs such as antidepressants, anticonvulsants, opioids, and membrane-stabilizing agents that interact with specific receptors and neurochemicals in treating chronic pain.

 Psychologic Factors Causing Pain

 Psychogenic factors can modulate pain intensity.
 Emotion has a vital role in an individual's perception of pain.
 Patients in chronic pain have a high degree of psychological distress, often suffering from anxiety and depression.
 Patients with poorly explained pain may be incorrectly diagnosed with a psychiatric disorder rather than a legitimate underlying cause of the pain and are inappropriately denied pain relief, exacerbating the cycle of anxiety and depression.